-As you consider what you want learning to look like in ten years and how you might pursue that vision today, the tips below can help you work with others and avoid potential pitfalls.
+As you consider what you want learning to look like in 10 years and how you might pursue that vision today, the tips below can help you work with others and avoid potential pitfalls.

 Spending time thinking about the future might not feel like the best use of time when today’s goals and challenges are so pressing.
-However, grappling with long-term possibilities can help clarify current priorities and unearth new opportunities, ensuring that your organization’s current approaches remain relevant and keeping you and your colleagues from being blindsided by unexpected change.
+But grappling with long-term possibilities can help clarify current priorities and unearth new opportunities, ensuring that your organization’s current approaches remain relevant and keeping you and your colleagues from being blindsided by unexpected change.

-2. Create a Safe Space
+2. Create a safe space.

-3. Look at All Sides
+3. Look at all sides.

-4. Keep Your Eyes on the Horizon
+4. Keep your eyes on the horizon.

-5. Be Bold
+5. Be bold.

 We can all be leaders in shaping the future of learning.
 These tips can help you and others set an informed but aspirational course and find pathways forward when obstacles or new opportunities arise.